c-enti/strawberry/docs/devcontainer_db.md

 ## Intent and Implementation Process

 **Intent:**
-The health check script is designed as a support tool for development, not as the main product.
-Its purpose is to provide clear, actionable checks on the database environment—ensuring that essential prerequisites (environment variables, connectivity, authentication, and optionally schema) are met before or during development.
-The script should remain lightweight, fast, and easy to maintain, with output that helps developers quickly diagnose and resolve issues so they can focus on building the application.
+The health check script is designed as a resource validation tool that confirms whether all database-related prerequisites needed by the application are available and properly configured.
+It ensures that when the application needs to run, all required database resources (environment setup, connectivity, authentication) are ready for use.
+The script must remain lightweight, fast, and easy to maintain, providing clear status information that can be used by both human operators and automated systems to quickly verify resource availability.

 **Implementation Process:**